 As the old Nashville adage goes… Michael Krejci (“Kret-see”) drove 850 miles to Music City in an old pickup truck, with a college degree and a dream.
-He arrived with the utmost sense of excitement and eagerness, and ten years later his passion to create music is as strong as ever.
-Now, with two full-length albums under his belt, a well-honed stage show, and a plethora of original material, Krejci is proud to consider himself a seasoned singer-songwriter among Nashville’s ever-budding music community.
-He’s opened for some of the biggest names in country music, most recently The Band Perry and the Goo Goo Dolls, and has recorded with some of Nashville’s finest musicians.
+He arrived with the utmost sense of excitement and eagerness, and now twelve years later his passion to create music is as strong as ever.
+With three full-length albums under his belt, a well-honed stage show, and an abundance of original material, Krejci considers himself a seasoned singer-songwriter among Nashville’s music community.
+He’s opened for some of the biggest names in country and rock music, including The Band Perry and the Goo Goo Dolls, and has recorded with some of Nashville’s finest musicians.

-Born just outside of Chicago and having grown up in Zionsville, Indiana, Krejci’s small town upbringing is evident in his lyrics.
-He writes introspective songs with poignant content and memorable melodies, often referencing the very essence of country music: love, loss, and everything in between.
-Influenced by the likes of early Alan Jackson and Garth Brooks, to Hank Jr., Waylon Jennings and Merle Haggard (on the country front), combined with songwriter legends such as John Fogerty, James Taylor and The Beatles (on the rock front)… Michael Krejci’s music is best described as “acoustic country with an Americana edge.”
-He sings like he has something to say, something to get off his chest… something you need to hear.
-It’s no coincidence his honest delivery and charismatic vocals have been compared to some of his favorite singers: Bruce Robison, Radney Foster and Lyle Lovett.
+Born in Naperville, Illinois and having grown up in Zionsville, Indiana, Krejci’s small town upbringing is evident in his lyrics.
+He writes introspective songs with poignant storylines and memorable melodies, often referencing the very essence of country music: love, loss, and everything in between.
+Influenced by the likes of early Alan Jackson and Garth Brooks, to Hank Jr. and Merle Haggard, combined with songwriter legends John Fogerty, James Taylor and The Beatles, Krejci’s music reflects it all.

-Krejci just finished recording his second solo project (and third studio album), entitled "Broken In," due out in July of 2013.
 With a knack for songwriting, a love for harmony, and a genuine appreciation for storytelling, Michael Krejci continues to carve out his own path in today’s musical landscape.
 City by city, he’s winning over new fans wherever he goes, one show at a time.
 Krejci is all about the music, all about the song.
-So whether he’s performing solo-acoustic, as an acoustic-duo or backed by a full band, be sure to stop and take a listen.
+So whether he’s performing solo-acoustic, as a duo, or backed by a full band, be sure to stop and take a listen.
 You’ll be glad you did.